looking for 1-1 services? Schedule a consult

 Omega-3 Fatty Acids

-Omega-3s improve blood circulation, reduce inflammation, and support brain function, which is crucial for mental control during sex.
-You can find them in salmon, mackerel, chia seeds, and walnuts.
+Omega-3s improve circulation and reduce inflammation, and also promote brain function that’s key for mental control during sex.
+You’ll find them in salmon, mackerel, chia seeds and walnuts.

 Magnesium